Ryanair's German pilots to strike on Wednesday

 Ryanair (RYA.I) last month suffered its worst one-day strike after a walk-out by pilots in five European countries disrupted the plans of an estimated 55,000 travelers with the budget airline at the height of the summer holiday season.

+The union said bargaining agreements with Irish and Italian pilots last month could not serve as blueprints for Germany because key questions on pay and working conditions had not been addressed.

+VC said the airline had proposed an Irish national as mediator, who VC rejected because the person lacked “sufficient knowledge of German law”.

-Reporting by Ludwig Burger; editing by David Evans
+Reporting by Ludwig Burger; editing by David Evans, William Maclean